Navy10021/FakeLense/README.md

    def FakeLense(text, bert_model, bert_tokenizer, gpt_model, gpt_tokenizer, similarity_threshold=0.8):
     ...
    ```

+## 🕵️‍♂️ Filtering Phase
+The **Advanced NLP-Based Keyword Filtering** process preprocesses the input text to maximize the accuracy and relevance of the FakeLense detection model.
+The filtering process integrates the following key steps:
+### 1. Keyword Expansion
+The filtering pipeline begins by expanding the initial keyword set.
+This ensures a broader and more comprehensive detection of relevant content:
+  - **WordNet Expansion**: Adds synonyms and semantically related terms.
+  - **Word2Vec Expansion**: Identifies terms with high similarity in vector space.
+  - **Sentence Transformers Expansion**: Finds contextually similar phrases and sentences.
+  - **GPT-Based Expansion**: Generates new, relevant keywords using a generative language model.

+### 2. TF-IDF Filtering
+Using the expanded keywords as a base, a TF-IDF vectorizer is trained to compute relevance scores for input text.
+Texts with scores below the defined threshold are filtered out, ensuring only the most relevant content is passed to the FakeLense detection system.

+### 3. Combined Filtering
+The final phase combines keyword-based matching and TF-IDF relevance scoring to preprocess input text efficiently.
+Texts must match one or more expanded keywords and meet the TF-IDF threshold to pass.

+### Benefits
+  - Reduces irrelevant inputs to the FakeLense detection pipeline.
+  - Enhances the overall detection accuracy by ensuring cleaner, more focused data.
+  - Automatically adapts to new patterns of disinformation through keyword expansion.

 ## 📈 Fake News Detection Performance Evaluation Results
 The experimental results demonstrated a **high detection accuracy of over 98%**, proving the tool's effectiveness in identifying fake news. **FakeLense** is expected to serve as an innovative "cognitive warfare" tool, capable of addressing misinformation across various channels and contributing to national interests.